-All the UPS are in NORMAL OPERATION procedure a) the power supply to the load is not interrupted in any way;
+- All the UPS are in NORMAL OPERATION

+procedure a) the power supply to the load is not interrupted in any way;

-whole system with output not synchronised with the by-pass line procedure b) the power supply to the load is interrupted (therefore this operation should be effected only if absolutely necessary).
+- whole system with output not synchronised with the by-pass line procedure b) the power supply to the load is interrupted the by-pass line is present and its frequency and voltage are suitable the UPS display panel indicates NORMAL OPERATION.

+(therefore this operation should be effected only if absolutely necessary).